 - The device function, reliability and security depend on the firmware version installed.
 A regular firmware upgrade is one of the product use conditions.
 Errors arisen from the use of an outdated firmware version shall not be subject to complaints.
-The up-to-date firmware version implements client experience and personal data security requirements. - Upgrade Firmware upgrade your 2N Access Unit firmware.
+The up-to-date firmware version implements client experience and personal data security requirements. - Upgrade Firmware upgrade your device firmware.
 Press the button to display a dialogue window for you to select and upload the firmware file to the intercom.
-The 2N Access Unit will automatically get restarted and new FW will then be available.
+The device will automatically get restarted and new FW will then be available.
 The whole upgrading process takes less than one minute.
-Refer to www.2n.com. for the latest FW
+Refer to www.2n.com. for the latest FW version for your intercom.
+FW upgrade does not affect configuration as the device checks the FW file to prevent upload of a wrong or corrupted file.

-- version for your intercom.
-FW upgrade does not affect configuration as the 2N Access Unit checks the FW file to prevent upload of a wrong or corrupted file. - Check Firmware Online check online whether a new firmware version is available.
-If so, download the new FW version and an automatic device upgrade will follow. - Restart Device restart the 2N Access Unit.
+- Check Firmware Online check online whether a new firmware version is available.
+If so, download the new FW version and an automatic device upgrade will follow. - Restart Device restart the device.
 The process takes about 30 s.
-When the 2N Access Unit has obtained the IP address upon restart, the login window will get displayed automatically.
+When the device has obtained the IP address upon restart, the login window will get displayed automatically.

-- The 2N Access Unit configuration change writing takes 3-15 s depending on the 2N Access Unit configuration size.
-Do not restart the intercom during this process. - License click Display to display a dialogue window including a list of used licenses and third party software as well as a EULA link.
+- The device configuration change writing takes 3-15 s depending on the device configuration size.
+Do not restart the device during this process. - License click Display to display a dialogue window including a list of used licenses and third party software as well as a EULA link.